Do Protein Supplements Build Muscle?

 The ideal menu immediately after a workout (and timing is critical) would be a chicken breast, broccoli and brown rice, says Dr Antonio, who co-authored a book called the Sports Supplement Encyclopedia.

-If you can’t whip up a chicken breast after a visit to the gym, then your next best choice, he says, is to drink a carbohydrate- and protein-based shake containing at least two to four times more carbs than protein.
-So, if you consume 1,600 total kilojoules after an intense workout, make sure at least 400 of those kilojoules are from protein (about 25 grams).
+If you can’t whip up a chicken breast after a visit to the gym, another commonly suggested option is a carbohydrate- and protein-based shake containing at least two to four times more carbs than protein.
+In some examples, a 1,600 kilojoule post-workout intake might include around 400 kilojoules from protein (about 25 grams).

-To make your own power drinks tastier, mix protein powder in skim milk, throw in some bananas and blueberries, then blend.
+Power drinks are often made by blending protein powder in skim milk with fruit such as bananas and blueberries.
 Protein powders are made from whey (cottage cheese), casein (a protein ingredient in milk and cheese) or soy.

 Should You Use Protein Supplements?